 As an architect, planner, and urban designer, I believe that architecture and urban planning are not simply about self-expression.
 Instead I see their mission as the attempt to capture the culture of the place within a framework of poetic sensitivity and political position.
 I believe in architecture as the art of narrative, or good story telling.
 It is my conviction that architectural projects should be conceived as sound arguments.
 As an urban Designer, I am committed to an approach that is based on including culture as a basic component of any communicative action.
 As an architectural historian and urban theorist, I believe that buildings and their surrounding contexts often communicate these embedded propositions and assumptions.
 As an urban historian, I believe that history is always written from the present moment and often in the service of it.
 As such there is no history that is innocent of contemporary demands.
 From this perspective, it is my conviction — as may be evident from my writings — that history is neither the knowledge of things that have occurred in the past, nor the memory of these past events, but rather it is the convergence of these events with certain individuals or communities and in specific places as interpreted by others who are usually removed from the time and place of these events.

 Nezar AlSayyad is a Professor of Architecture, City Planning, Urban Design, and Urban History.
-He is Faculty Director of the Center for Arab Societies and Environments Studies (CASES), a faculty member of the Global Metropolitan Studies Group (GMS), the Urban Design Graduate Group (MUD), The International Area Studies Graduate Group (IAS), and the Middle Eastern Studies Undergraduate Program.
+He is Faculty Director of the Center for Arab Societies and Environments Studies (CASES), the Urban Design Graduate Group (MUD) and the International Area Studies Graduate Group (IAS).
 For almost two decades AlSayyad also chaired the Center for Middle Eastern Studies at Berkeley leading it to International standing.

 Educated as an architect, planner, urban designer and historian, AlSayyad is principally an urbanist whose specialty is the study of cities, their urban spaces, their social practices and their economic realities.
 As a scholar, AlSayyad has authored and edited several books on colonialism, identity, Islamic architecture, tourism, tradition, urbanism, urban design, urban history, urban informality, and virtuality.
 He has also produced and co-directed two public television video documentaries: “Virtual Cairo” and “At Home with Mother Earth.”
 Among his numerous grants are those received from the U.S. Department of Education, NEA—Design Arts Program, Getty Grant Program, the Graham Foundation, the SSRC, and a Guggenheim fellowship.
 His awards include the Beit AlQuran Medal from Bahrain, the Pioneer American Society Book Award, the American Institute of Architects Education Honors, and the Distinguished Teaching Award, the highest honor the University of California bestows on its faculty.